dam0944/POS-Coffee-NISIT/README.md

 ## Contact

 Created by [Your Name]
-Contact: [your.email@example.com]
+Email: [your.email@example.com]

 ---

-> **This project was built as part of my portfolio for internship applications.
-It demonstrates my abilities in both frontend and backend development, API integration, secure authentication, and responsive user interface design.**
+> **This project was built as part of my portfolio to demonstrate my abilities in full-stack web development, UI/UX design, and real-world business application development.
+Thank you for reviewing my work for internship consideration!**